Lots of FISH RUBBINGS here....

 GYOTAKU fish rubbings of Black Sea Bass bass. ($15.99 with $0.99 shipping!)
 Details and purchasing information can be found at www.fishfanatic.etsy.com

 My son-in-law was out fishing near Newport when they started hitting into these little guys.
 They called their Bait shop and he told them they were Jacks, which I have confirmed.
 I love their streamlined look.
 There are many species, so I'm not sure exactly what kind of Jack it is.
 I used a leaf hand made paper to immortalize this fish.

 People have been asking me for an octopus GYOTAKU for years.
 I couldn't get my hands on one easily, so it just didn't happen until now.
 Also I wanted it to be the BEST I could do.
 So that took some more time.
 Finally I spent two days doing this rubbing.
 Octopus are nothing like fish!
 The fabric came from a shop in Alaska.
 Read about the octopus!
 They are really quite amazing.
-Originals are available at www.fishfanatic.etsy.com
+Originals and prints are available at www.fishfanatic.etsy.com

 Here's a brand new large Trout GYOTAKU by Barry Singer.
 Read about it at the Etsy shop listed below.

 Here are the eyes of two brown trout.
 I take extra care when painting the eyes on a GYOTAKU.
 I start by photographing them as soon as possible.
 Later, after the fish rubbing has been made and is thoroughly dry, I study the photo.
 I think it's worth the extra effort to paint the eyes as realistically as possible.
 See more fish art at www.fishfanatic.etsy.com .

 Fresh water GYOTAKU fish rubbings.
 Bluegill from the sunfish family, perch, salmon, catfish, pike, and shiners.
 I hope you find some ideas for your favorite room.